 The purpose of the Master of Science (Health and Human Performance) (MSHHP) is to provide students who have a deep interest in self-discovery and personal growth with the knowledge and experience required to become health and human performance coaches, and health educators.

 The MSHHP presents courses in health and human performance coaching and health education supported and informed by courses in nutrition, the physiology and psychology of performance, Chinese medicine, and evidence-informed practice.

 By applying philosophies, principles, and knowledge from traditional medical systems like Chinese medicine and Ayurveda, along with modern science, graduates develop performance solutions for individuals and groups to achieve their goals.
-As health educators, they possess the skills to educate individuals and groups, as well as disseminate their knowledge broadly through multiple media and employment opportunities.
+As health educators, they possess the skills to educate individuals and groups, as well as disseminate their knowledge broadly through multiple media and health & human performance job opportunities.

 Where can MSHHPs work?

 While private practice coaching in sports, business, and the arts may be the goal for many students, degree-credentialed professionals are also sought after in the following professions and industries:

 - Performance technology

 - Nutritional product development, marketing, sales, and evaluation

 - Sports product development, marketing, sales, and evaluation